 Guidelines for events and gatherings

-In response to the coronavirus (COVID-19) situation, the Northern Territory Government has implemented a staged lifting of restrictions.
+In response to the coronavirus (COVID-19) situation, the Northern Territory Government has implemented a number of health directions focused on keeping the community safe.

-The recommencement of events and public gatherings is founded upon physical distancing and hygiene principles to protect the community from the spread of COVID-19.
+Events and public gatherings can be held in the NT subject to physical distancing and hygiene principles being applied to protect the community from any spread of COVID-19.

 A public event is an event or public gathering that is ticketed or open to the public at a private location or a public place.